 Johnson Hall was named after John Alexander Johnson, Jr. (1914-1944) who was an active student leader during his collegiate career at the University of Hawaii at Manoa.
 He graduated in 1935 with degrees in business and economics.
 Johnson was called to active duty with the National Guard in 1940 and was one of the few non-Nisei members of the famous 100th Battalion. he was killed in action during the Battle of Cassino, a pivotal and costly series of battles waged by Allied forces with the goal of breaking through German lines and seizing Rome.

 Meet Our Staff:

 Aloha E!
-I am Kamana Seymour and I am the Residence Director for John A. Johnson Hall and Gateway House.
-I'm originally from Kona and am a two-time UH Manoa graduate, having earned a BA in American Studies ('08) and a Masters of Public Administration ('11) from our campus.
-This is my third year in the RD position after having held several student staff positions with SHS.
-I like martial arts and to travel and am always up for a new adventure.
+I am Kamana Seymour and I am the Residence Director (RD) for John A. Johnson Hall, Gateway House, and Hale Anuenue.
+I'm originally from Kona,Hawaii and have spent a lot of time in Honolulu as well as Washington D.C.
+I am a two-time UH Manoa graduate, with a BA in American Studies ('08) and a Masters of Public Administration ('11).
+This is my fourth year in the RD position after having held several student staff positions within SHS.
+In addition to working in Student Affairs, I have worked in museum studies and municipal administration.
+I am also a student of martial arts and an avid adventurer and traveler.